gbrammer/grizli/docs/grizli/install.rst

     # Only needs to be done once or after updating the repository.
     pip install . -r requirements.txt

+    # Run basic tests with pytest
+    # (pysynphot failure is not critical)
+    pytest

 Once you've built the code, proceed to `Set up directories and fetch config files`_.

 Manual installation of dependencies